kamloiic/psqlvmongo/docs/ecommerce.md

-## E-commerce Frontend Wireframes
+## E-commerce Webpage Description

 The application includes several key interfaces that reflect the typical e-commerce user experience.
-These wireframes illustrate how the database schema supports  user interactions.
+These  interface descriptions, that include wireframe representations and MQL example queries, illustrate the required data and functionality and should be your starting point when designing the data schema in MongoDB.
+Remember, when designing a data model in MongoDB you should first start with the requirements, i.e., understand access patterns, identify relationships and define performance requirements, and then, move on to designing the schema that best supports those requirements.

 ### Homepage